taraak/mp5-fall2015/README.md

 You will use the dataset to create and maintain a simple in-memory database with restaurants, users and reviews.

+For working with the JSON format, we recommend that you use the [json-simple](https://code.google.com/p/json-simple/) toolkit for decoding (reading) and encoding (writing) JSON data.
+The `json-simple-1.1.1` JAR file has been included in this repository and you can add it to the Java build path in Eclipse as an external JAR file.

 ### Part I: In-Memory Database Server and Queries

 Create an abstract datatype `RestaurantDB` that represents the data from the given dataset.
 An important operation that we would like to perform on such a datatype is a search that retrieves a set of restaurants given a query.